raisaat/Dealer-Hand/README.md

  * ./dealer -p 30 -o books.bin 1000
  ...

-The resulting file (books.bin) was used by the pitboss program for analysis.
+The resulting file (named books.bin) was used by the pitboss program for analysis.

 **pitboss:**